ericnjanga/Ecomm-Template-1/README.md

 ### Login

 The login panel (auth panel) is a fixed transparent panel that is visible only when the `user object` is not existant in the `global context` object (this means the user hasn't logged in).

-### How login works

-- After data submitted from the form is submitted, a query is made in firebase to search for the `user object`.
-- If found, the object  `creation date` property is updated.
-- If not found, a new record is created in the database.
-- If "remember" option has been checked, user name, email and phone are saved in localStorage (these values will be later used to autofill login form)
-- logged user object is saved in the `global context`
-- `login panel` is hidden